 You can’t put your finger on it, and you can’t quite identify what it is.
 It is a certain presence that resides permanently around him.
 He stands straight, the type of posture that is rarely seen in men today.
-The posture silently screams self confidence.
+The posture silently screams self-confidence.
 It is the kind of confidence that comes from going out night after night to hunt other men.
 Men that hunt back.
 His back is rounded, shoulders wide.
 The arms are like leather.
-The neck thick.
+The neck is thick.
 A man doesn’t get this way by accident.
-It comes from hours under a ruck, climbing ropes, lifting heavy things, climbing walls, carrying other full grown men.
+It comes from hours under a ruck, climbing ropes, lifting heavy things, climbing walls, and carrying other full-grown men.
 Running for miles, endless miles.
 Miles that make the feet bleed, soaking the white socks red.
-Miles over road, on gravel, on sand, on dirt, up hills, down hills, up stairs, down stairs….
-Miles that crush a man’s soul at the mere thought.
+Miles over road, on gravel, on sand, on dirt, up hills, down hills, up stairs, down stairs… Miles that crush a man’s soul at the mere thought.

 He wears a watch on one wrist, a simple Timex.
-It is well worn from the hundreds of missions it has been on.
+It is well-worn from the hundreds of missions it has been on.
 The other wrist has a black metal bracelet.
 It is scratched up, beat up, but never leaves the wrist.
 It bears the name of a fallen brother.
-The name of a man who left behind a daughter, a wife, parents….
-The name of a man who he shared a room with, played Halo with after the mission, drank beer with… The name of a man who received nothing but silence in response to the Sergeant Major beckoning him during that final roll call.
+The name of a man who left behind a daughter, a wife, parents… The name of a man with who he shared a room, played Halo with after the mission, drank beer with… The name of a man who received nothing but silence in response to the Sergeant Major beckoning him during that final roll call.

 He pulls his kit out from its cubby in the ready room.
 It falls over his shoulders in a familiar way.
 It’s weird how the distinctive sound of the Velcro on the cummerbund can be so easily associated with the looming prospect of combat.